PatrickMa2022/Portfolio/content/en/contact.md

 ---

-So uh I am not entirely sure why you would need to contact me.
-It might be a little while before this portion of the website is fully functioning.
+So uh I am not entirely sure why you would need to contact me, however if you do it will be a little while before this portion of the website is fully functioning so please hang in there.